MMTG (web series)

-MMTG is a South Korean web variety series produced by SBS Mobidic and hosted by Jaejae.The program features interviews with K-pop idols, actors, and public figures, along with themed segments such as "Civilization Express Rediscovery" that revisit past pop culture content.
+MMTG is a South Korean web variety series produced by SBS Mobidic and hosted by Jaejae.
+The program, aired since 2018, features interviews with K-pop idols, actors, and public figures, along with themed segments such as "Civilization Express Rediscovery", which revisits past pop culture content.
 Since its launch, the show has contributed to the resurgence of several songs and trends within Korean popular culture.

 Format

 MMTG features a flexible interview-based format, with MC Jaejae conducting conversations with figures from various sectors of Korean popular culture, including K-pop idols, actors, and cultural creatives.
-Recurring segments include "Civilization Express Rediscovery", in which Jaejae and her guests revisit older pop-culture works or hit songs.
+Recurring segments include "Civilization Express Rediscovery", in which Jaejae and her guests revisit older pop culture works or hit songs.
+MMTG has also conducted English-language interviews with western celebrities such as the casts of Wicked, Deadpool & Wolverine, and The Devil Wears Prada 2.

 History

-The program originally began as '문명특급 (Civilization Express)' under SBS’s digital news lab division.
-In early 2024, the show rebranded to "MMTG."
-One major project under this new format was the '2009 명곡 챔피언십 (2009 Classic Song Championship)', which invited K-pop fans from over 24 countries to vote on the best songs of 2009.
-The "2009 Championship" was later aired on 'SBS TV', indicating the show's growing influence.
-Another notable arc was the formation of the mixed-gender group 'JaeJae × Gabi × Seungheon'(also called "JaesBee"), a project launched through MMTG content, where the members documented their journey of making music together.
-The "JaeJae × Gabi × Seungheon" series ended with its 16th ("final") episode in December 2024.
+The program originally began as Civilization Express (문명특급) under SBS’s digital news lab division.
+In early 2024, the show rebranded to MMTG.
+One example of a major project under this new format was the "2009 Classic Song Championship" (2009 명곡 챔피언십), which invited K-pop fans from over 24 countries to vote on the best songs of 2009.
+The "2009 Championship" was later aired on SBS TV, indicating the show's growing influence.
+Another notable project was a series of episodes documenting the formation of the mixed-gender group JaeJae × Gabi × Seungheon (also known as Jaessbee) and their journey of making music together.

 Impact

 MMTG has played a significant role in bringing renewed attention to older K-pop hits, helping revive songs and creating new cultural conversations around them.
-The "2009 명곡 챔피언십" is especially notable for drawing a global audience and celebrating the "golden era" of K-pop.
+In 2020 and 2021, due to the COVID-19 pandemic in South Korea, MMTG hosted virtual concerts featuring performances by second-generation soloists and groups that had previously been inactive or disbanded for years, including U-KISS, T-ara, SS501, Nine Muses, After School, and 2PM.
+The "2009 Classic Song Championship" is another notable episode for drawing a global audience to celebrate the second generation of K-pop.

 The show has also proven its cultural reach by blending digital and traditional media: its YouTube-first content has been adapted to television on SBS, bridging new media and legacy broadcast spaces.
 Through the "JaeJae × Gabi × Seungheon" project, MMTG has engaged in real-world music production, turning its talk-show platform into a content-driven music incubator.